How Data Rules The World, And How Data Warehouses Rule Data

-It’s not exactly a bold statement to say that most organizations collect increasingly more data each year – businesses acquire and interact with customers, and to keep track of everything, all new events must be collected and logged into the database.
-Facebook has been reported to generate 4 petabytes of data each day, and the entire universe of accumulated data is projected to be 44 zettabytes in 2020, from 4.4 zettabytes in 2013 – that would be 44 BILLION of 1 terabyte hard drives you’re probably accustomed to!
-Keeping up with the always growing volumes of data may seem frightening, but there is no reason to be afraid – there are tools to do the job.
+It’s not exactly a bold statement to say that most organizations collect increasingly more data each year.
+Businesses acquire and interact with customers, and to keep track of everything.
+All new events must be collected and logged into the database.
+Facebook has been reported to generate 4 petabytes of data each day.
+The entire universe of accumulated data is projected to be 44 zettabytes in 2020, from 4.4 zettabytes in 2013.
+That would be 44 BILLION of 1 terabyte hard drives you’re probably accustomed to!
+Keeping up with the always growing volumes of data may seem frightening, but there is no reason to be afraid.
+There are tools to do the job.
 Let’s take a closer look at data warehouse migration.

-The former are primarily older, operating on-premise and present some shortcomings: they’re often working on old hardware and software, and being physically on-site makes it a financial and organizational burden to upscale and downscale.
-The latter is situated in the cloud, utilizes a system on which storing and computing are done separately, allowing for upscaling without the worry of the old infrastructure making it impossible.
+The former are primarily older, operating on-premise and present some shortcomings.
+They’re often working on old hardware and software.
+Being physically on-site makes it a financial and organizational burden to upscale and downscale.
+The latter is situated in the cloud, utilizes a system on which storing and computing are done separately.
+Allowing for upscaling without the worry of the old infrastructure making it impossible.
 They’re also using a SQL framework, making it much easier to work with than legacy DWHs.

-Having that and having to store increasingly bigger volumes of data in mind, there comes a point when things for users of legacy DWHs start to get a little rough – queries submitted to the database are turning up sluggishly, time dedicated for maintenance is eating up time that should be spent on analysis, and upscaling simply doesn’t seem cost-efficient as the surrounding infrastructure would have to be upgraded as well.
+Having that and having to store increasingly bigger volumes of data in mind, there comes a point when things for users of legacy DWHs start to get a little rough.
+Queries submitted to the database are turning up sluggishly.
+Time dedicated for maintenance is eating up time that should be spent on analysis, and upscaling.
+It simply doesn’t seem cost-efficient as the surrounding infrastructure would have to be upgraded as well.

 You may also find it interesting – Data Analytics Consulting Services.